Studio-Lovelies/GG-JointJustice-Unity/README.md

 ## Running tests locally
 Running tests ensures no existing functionality is broken by a change or - if the behavior change is intended - all existing test suites are updated accordingly.

 Alternatively these steps can also be used to better analyse a failed test case.
-While our automated deployment workflow generates callstacks of offending test cases, it sometimes may be easier to attach a debugger to the running process.
+While our automated deployment workflow generates call-stacks of offending test cases, it sometimes may be easier to attach a debugger to the running process.

 To run tests locally:
 1. Open the project in Unity
 2. Select `Window` -> `General` -> `Test Runner` from the top menu
 3. Inside the `Test Runner`-tab/-window...
    1. Select `PlayMode`
-   2. Click on `Run All` and ensure every test is prepended with a green checkmark (✅)
+   2. Click on `Run All` and ensure every test is prepended with a green check mark (✅)
    3. Select `EditMode`
-   4. Click on `Run All` and ensure every test is prepended with a green checkmark (✅)
+   4. Click on `Run All` and ensure every test is prepended with a green check mark (✅)
 4. If any tests were unable to complete successfully...
    1. Click on the row containing the red cross (❌)
    2. Inspect the log at the bottom of the `Test Runner` window and understand which assertion can no longer be made.
 Either...